About This Section

 Students may use Degree Works for GPA calculation assistance.

 Each grade received will be listed on the transcript.
 The transcript notation will follow the course indicating that the course was repeated and designate whether the course will be included in the GPA.
 The highest grade will be used in the GPA calculation.
-All credit hours earned for initial and repeated courses will be deducted from a student's remaining COF stipend eligible hours.
-Repeating a course may impact a student's financial aid eligibility.
+All credit hours earned for initial and repeated courses will be deducted from your remaining COF stipend eligible hours.
+Repeating a course may impact a your financial aid eligibility.
 If the same grade is earned two or more times for a repeated course, the most recent instance of the duplicate grade will be included in the term and cumulative GPA.
 All other duplicate grades will be excluded from the term and cumulative GPA.
-The Repeat Policy does not apply to courses transferred to CCD.
+The repeat policy does not apply to courses transferred to CCD.